melika-s/melika-s/README.md

 * TypeScript
   * Nestjs -> in my learning list

-<sub> If you are willing to hire and want to know more about me, you are always welcome to send me an email (mealikasefatzadeh@gmail.com) 😉
+> If you are willing to hire and want to know more about me, you are always welcome to send me an email (mealikasefatzadeh@gmail.com) 😉

 ## Hobbies ✨